InnoDB tables and indexes

 More file descriptors are used.

 innodb_file_per_tableis enabled by default in MySQL 5.6.6 and higher.
-You may consider disabling it if backward compatibility with MySQL 5.5 or 5.1
+You may consider disabling it if backward compatibility with MySQL 5.5 or 5.1 is a concern.
+Disabling

 InnoDBtable from the system tablespace to an individual

-recreates the table (
+ALTER TABLErecreates the table (

 For example, when restructuring the clustered index for an

-InnoDB table, the table is re-created using
+InnoDBtable, the table is re-created using the current setting for

 innodb_file_per_table.
 This behavior does not apply when adding or dropping

 InnoDBsecondary indexes.
 When a secondary index is created without rebuilding the table, the index is stored in the same file as the table data, regardless of the current

 If many tables are growing there is potential for more fragmentation which can impede

 DROP TABLEand table scan performance.
 However, when fragmentation is managed, having files in their own tablespace can improve performance.

 The buffer pool is scanned when dropping a file-per-table tablespace, which can take several seconds for buffer pools that are tens of gigabytes in size.
 The scan is performed with a broad internal lock, which may delay other operations.
-Tables in the shared tablespace are not affected.
+Tables in the system tablespace are not affected.

+innodb_autoextend_incrementsetting.
 The initial extensions are by small amounts, after which extensions occur in increments of 4MB.